monoscope-tech/apitoolkit-landing/blog/api-observability-software-development-/index.md

 ### Logging

 ![API Logging](./api-query.png)
-Image source: APIToolkit logs and metric explorer
+Image source: monoscope logs and metric explorer

 Logging is the process of recording and storing data about an API's events or activities.
 It helps teams troubleshoot and debug issues by providing detailed information about what happened and why.